openvswitch/ovs/Documentation/intro/install/general.rst

   environment variable OVS_UNBOUND_CONF can be used to specify the configuration file for unbound.

-On Linux, you may choose to compile the kernel module that comes with the Open vSwitch distribution or to use the kernel module built into the Linux kernel (version 3.3 or later).
-See the :doc:`/faq/index` question "What features are not available in the Open vSwitch kernel datapath that ships as part of the upstream Linux kernel?" for more information on this trade-off.
+On Linux, you may use the kernel module distributed with the upstream Linux kernel 3.3 or later.
 You may also use the userspace-only implementation, at some cost in features and performance.
 Refer to :doc:`userspace` for details.

-To compile the kernel module on Linux, you must also install the
-following:

-- A supported Linux kernel version.

-  For optional support of ingress policing, you must enable kernel configuration options ``NET_CLS_BASIC``, ``NET_SCH_INGRESS``, and ``NET_ACT_POLICE``, either built-in or as modules. ``NET_CLS_POLICE`` is obsolete and not needed.)

-  On kernels before 3.11, the ``ip_gre`` module, for GRE tunnels over IP (``NET_IPGRE``), must not be loaded or compiled in.

-  To configure HTB or HFSC quality of service with Open vSwitch, you must enable the respective configuration options.

-  To use Open vSwitch support for TAP devices, you must enable ``CONFIG_TUN``.

-- To build a kernel module, you need the same version of GCC that was used to build that kernel.

-- A kernel build directory corresponding to the Linux kernel image the module is to run on.
-Under Debian and Ubuntu, for example, each linux-image package containing a kernel binary has a corresponding linux-headers package with the required build infrastructure.

 If you are working from a Git tree or snapshot (instead of from a distribution tarball), or if you modify the Open vSwitch build system or the database